To provide guidance on:

 ASU Foundation will be the applicant organization for charitable gifts/grants with the exception of when:

-- The grant is being transferred in to ASU from another institution.
+- The award is being transferred into ASU from another institution

 Who administers the funds?